RIPAGlobal/scimitar/README.md

   get    'Users/:id', to: 'users#show'
   post   'Users',     to: 'users#create' put    'Users/:id', to: 'users#update'
-  patch  'Users/:id', to: 'users#update'
   delete 'Users/:id', to: 'users#destroy'
 end
 ```

-...noting that both `put` and `patch` operations are declared, both mapping to `#update`.
 All routes then will be available at `https://.../scim/...`.